efeefe/is/pages/03.opendott/generous-city/item.md

 ![Doudou Perdu](perdu.jpg)

 Another thing I learnt from the tag was its name: it is called Licorne, 22cm.
-But then there is another tag, even more interesting to me: //si vous me trouvez, tel au N. vert// followed by a 0800 number, apparently French.
+But then there is another tag, even more interesting to me: _si vous me trouvez, tel au N. vert_ followed by a 0800 number, apparently French.
 Meaning, “if you find me, please call this phone number”.
 On the back it has what seems to be an unique ID number for this particular doll.

 ![Web](web.png)